Frequently Asked Questions

 Can I drive a steam/diesel engine?

 Yes, join us as a volunteer and work through the grades in the steam or diesel department until you reach driver.
+Alternatively, you can book one of our Diesel Driver Experience or Steam Footplate Experience days.

 How do we fix the start and finish times for operating trains?